tuxNode/My-malloc/README.md

 ## Implementation

-Here are two Data Struct to track memory allocting and recording the free memories.
+Here are two Data Struct to track memory allocation and recording the free memory blocks.

-And I use sliding window as a filter to sift those NULL pointer or memory which is not used.
+And I use sliding window as a filter to sift those NULL pointer or unused memory blocks.